Ballasalla: History

 Ballasalla grew up around nearby Rushen Abbey.
 The abbey was originally for monks of the Congregation of Savigny, but later came under Cistercian control.
-The abbey was an important centre of knowledge and literacy on the Isle of Man and also of economic importance to the local area as it was also the site of a major annual market.
+The abbey was an important centre of knowledge and literacy on the Isle of Man and also of economic importance to the local area, as it was also the site of a major annual market.
 After the dissolution of the monasteries under King Henry VIII, the abbey was dissolved, fell into disrepair and was eventually ruined.
-Much of stonework from the original abbey structures were used in the construction of new buildings for the village of Ballasalla in the following centuries.
+Much of the stonework from the original abbey structures was used in the construction of new buildings in the village of Ballasalla in the following centuries.

-Ballasalla was the site of a cotton mill in the late 18th century of which the ruins can still be seen today.
-The mill was built by Deemster Thomas Moore (1726-1794) on his estate for his business partners Abraham Delapryme (variously written de la Pryme and Dalrymple) and Francis Wheelhouse.
+Ballasalla was the site of a cotton mill in the late 18th century, whose ruins can still be seen today.
+The mill was built by Deemster Thomas Moore (1726–1794) on his estate for his business partners Abraham Delapryme (variously written de la Pryme and Dalrymple) and Francis Wheelhouse.
 The mill's success came to an end with the introduction of new import duties from the Isle of Man into Britain.

 Pigot's Directory of the Isle of Man in 1837 described the village of Ballasalla at it was in the mid-19th century: Ballasalla is a village of prepossing and respectable appearance, consisting of about one hundred houses; it is situate in the parish of Malew, nearly two miles north of Castletown, at the point where the Peel and Douglas roads separate.
 This is the largest and most English-looking village in their island; the roads in the vicinity are generally lined with neatly cut hedge-rows; and the country around being well sheltered with wood, and varied by gently-swelling eminences, the prospects, though not very extensive, are pleasing.
 For much of the history of Ballasalla, the community was primarily based around agriculture.
-In recent years many inhabitants of the village now commute daily to Castletown and Douglas or work at industrial estate at Balthane with local businesses including Athol Garage, sellers of motor vehicles, and Pooil Vaaish, dealing in slate, marble and monumental masonry.
+Many residents of the village now commute daily to Castletown or Douglas, or work at the nearby industrial estate at Balthane.
+Local businesses include Athol Garage, sellers of motor vehicles, and Pooil Vaaish, dealing in slate, marble and monumental masonry.

 The aviation industry has become an important source of employment for the village and the surrounding communities.
 The headquarters of Citywing, the Isle of Man airline, was at Hangar 9 at Isle of Man Airport near Ballasalla.
-The former Manx Airlines also had its head office at the Airport.
+The former Manx Airlines also had its head office at the airport.